implse/Data_Structure_Python/README.md

 Always sorted by implementation.

-Binary Search Tree (BST or Ordered Binary Tree) is a special type of Binary Tree that follows following condition:
+Binary Search Tree (BST or Ordered Binary Tree) is a special type of Binary Tree that follows these conditions:

 - Left child node is smaller than its parent Node.
 - Right child node is greater than its parent Node.